FiddlersCode/exchange_rate/README.md

 ## Cron jobs
+Cron jobs were written using [wheneverize](https://github.com/javan/whenever) gem.

 To run the cron, open 'lib/config/schedule.rb' and replace with 'root' variable with the your own path to the 'exchange_root' directory.
-Cron jobs were written using `wheneverize` gem.
+Run `whenever --update-crontab`

+NB The cron is set to run daily at 3am so if you want to see it in action, change `every 1.day, at: '3:00am' do` to `every 1.minute do` and run `whenever --update-crontab` and `tail -f /var/log/cron_log.log`.

 ## Usage